Bearspaw, Alberta: Climate

 Bearspaw has an annual average temperature of 3.1 °C. On average the warmest month is July, when Bearspaw has an average of 14.8 °C, and the coldest month on average is January, with an average temperature of -8.2 °C.

 In Bearspaw, overall the average precipitation in a year is 469.9 mm.
 The highest average amount of precipitation for one month occurs in June with 106.7 mm and the lowest average amount of precipitation for one month occurs in January with 10.2 mm.
 Bearspaw also has an average of 125 cm of snow, with the most snowfall occurring in March with an average of 21.6 mm.

 Hydroelectric Facility

-In 1954 Bearspaw has a hydroelectric power plant built, the main objective was to prevent the City of Calgary's Bow River from flooding during winter and ice packing.
+In 1954 Bearspaw had a hydroelectric power plant built, the main objective was to prevent the City of Calgary's Bow River from flooding during winter and ice packing.
 On average the plant produces around 70,000 megawatt hours per year.

 The hydroelectric facility was developed by TransAlta and was the final expansion downstream on the Bow River in Alberta.
 The Bow River has a total of four hydro plants run by TransAlta, making up the Bow Rivers Electric System.
 This provides steadiness of electricity at phases of the highest electrical requirements, decreasing effects of shortages.